Optimization of Quantum Measurements for Robustness Against Dark Counts: The $D$-Trace Optimality Framework: Discussion

-There might be a doubt that subtracting the dark count rate directly in every probability of effects can solve the dark count problem in a POVM.
-However, in practice, the prior dark count rate of a detector could only be a range and the actual dark count rate could change among use.
-Therefore, subtracting the dark count rate accurately might require estimating it frequently, which could increase the cost and decrease the life of the detector, even if possible.
-On the other hand, taking a fixed estimated value in the range to subtract might not be effective.
-For example, assume that the actual dark count rate of a detector is $\epsilon\prec 1$ but the estimated dark count rate employed for subtracting is $\eta$, while the actual probability of an effect remains $T_{k}$.
-Then the proportion of the observed probability and the actual probability approximates to $1+\frac{\epsilon-\eta}{T_{k}}$.
-Note that the order of magnitude of $\epsilon-\eta$ could be usually the same as $\epsilon$ and thus $\epsilon-\eta$ is usually as small as $\epsilon$.
-For example, if priorly know that $0\leq\epsilon\leq 10^{-4}$, then $\eta=0.5\times 10^{-4}$ might be the most suitable estimation.
+A potential concern might arise regarding the direct subtraction of the dark count rate from each probability of effects to mitigate the impact of dark counts in a POVM.
+In practice, however, the dark count rate of a detector is typically known only within a certain range, and it may vary over time with use.
+Consequently, accurately subtracting the dark count rate would necessitate frequent estimation, which could increase operational costs and shorten the detector's lifespan, even if such estimation is feasible.

+Alternatively, using a fixed estimated value within the range for subtraction may not be fully effective.
+For instance, suppose the actual dark count rate of a detector is $\epsilon\prec 1$ but the estimated dark count rate used for subtraction is $\eta$, while the true probability of an effect remains $T_{k}$.
+In this case, the ratio of the observed probability to the actual probability approximates $1+\frac{\epsilon-\eta}{T_{k}}$.
+It is important to note that the magnitude of $\epsilon-\eta$ is generally of the same order as $\epsilon$, meaning that $\epsilon-\eta$ is typically as small as $\epsilon$.
+For example, if the prior knowledge suggests that $0\leq\epsilon\leq 10^{-4}$, an appropriate estimation might be $\eta=0.5\times 10^{-4}$.